Set the tone and mood of any room with the correct light fixtures.

 A Lighting Choice to Suit Your Space

 With so many choices, from a black chandelier from Hubbardton Forge to an over-sized pendant by Batalion and beyond, you may wonder how to pinpoint the lighting that suits your space.
 That depends upon a combination of personal preference, a fit for the theme and purpose of the space and your budget.
+You may even find mini pendant lights if your space requires smaller light fixtures in order to compliment the size of the room.

 For example, when you look online, perhaps a large glass pendant light by Capital Lighting catches your eye.
 Your next thought should be whether it is appropriate for your home.
 This depends upon the style of the large glass pendant light and whether it is sized and designed to complement its intended surroundings.
 While large pendant light fixtures may fit perfectly in a steel and glass-style home, it may not work so well in the living room of a cozy log home.
 A large drum pendant with a mica shade by Quoizel may be a better selection.